alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-energy-related-goods-technology-and-services.markdown

 ##Providing technical assistance

-You’ll need a seperate technical assistance licence if you or your company provide technical service related to oil or gas.
+You’ll need a separate technical assistance licence if you or your company provide technical service related to oil or gas.

 This could means: